chenhsong/OpenProtocol/cs/doc/api_reference.md

 byte[] buffer = new byte[10240];
 // Receive the WebSocket message into the bubber ArraySegment<byte> segment = new ArraySegment<byte>(buffer);
-WebSocketReceiveResult result = await ws.ReceiveAsync(segment, ct);
+WebSocketReceiveResult result = await websock.ReceiveAsync(segment, ct);
 // Decode the message based on UTF-8 string json = System.Encoding.UTF8.GetString(segment.Array, 0, result.Count);
 // Parse the JSON message into a message class